bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Mentor.
 Enable others.

 Everyone needs experienced, motivated and highly skilled people to work with.
-People don't get born like this.
+But people don't get born like this.
 In open source you meet a variety of contributors.
-Sometimes it will be bad-ass ex-Googler, ex-Uber who wants to help and gives you some amazing ideas, but sometimes, you will work with people who just started their journey with programming, distributed systems or infrastructure.
+Sometimes it will be a bad-ass ex-Googler, ex-Uber who wants to help and gives you some amazing ideas, but sometimes, you will work with people who just started their journey with programming, distributed systems or infrastructure.